s59mz/eagle-eye-ai/README.md

     root@xlnx-docker/#
     ```

-2. **Optional: Run an Empty ROS2 Docker Image**:
+2. **Optional: Run an Empty Kria Runtime Image**:

-    To test your own ROS2/GStreamer applications:
+    To test your own GStreamer applications based on Vitis-AI 3.5 and VVAS 3.0:

     ```bash
-    ./ros2_humble_run.sh
+    ./dev_run.sh
     ```

-3. **Manage Docker Storage**:
+3. **Optional: Monitor Test**:

-    To remove the existing container if storage is limited:
+    To send a Test Pattern Image to monitor (no DPU or accelerators, just video test):

     ```bash
-    docker rmi --force eagle-eye-ai
+    ./test.sh
     ```

 ## Running the Application